neurogym/neurogym/docs/envs.md

 Other parameters:

+stim_dur : Stimulus duration. (def: 100, ms)

+noise : Standard deviation of background noise. (def: 1)

 delay : If not None indicates the delay, from the moment of the start of the stimulus period when the actual stimulus is presented.
 Otherwise, the delay is drawn from a uniform distribution. (def: None)

-noise : Standard deviation of background noise. (def: 1)

-stim_dur : Stimulus duration. (def: 100, ms)

 Tags: perceptual, reaction time, go/no-go, supervised.

 [Source](https://github.com/gyyang/neurogym/blob/master/neurogym/envs/detection.py)

-___

 ### GoNogo